The Cellist of Sarajevo. Photo credit: Mikhail Evstafiev/Wiki Commons

 Tickets: FREE - Click here to book your place

-This July marks the 23rd anniversary of the Srebrenica genocide, which took place during the war in Bosnia.
-To commemorate this anniversary, The City Circle once again invites you to pay your respects to survivors and to remember the victims with an event during Srebrenica Memorial Week.
+This July marks the 23rd anniversary of the Srebrenica genocide, which took place during the Bosnian War.
+To commemorate this anniversary, The City Circle will hold a special musical concert to pay our respects to the survivors and victims.

 The theme for this year is Acts of Courage.
 Acts of courage in times of war help us to understand how communities resist regimes that seek to spread fear and division.
 They also sow the seeds of possibility for peace and reconciliation.
 During the war in Bosnia-Herzegovina, ordinary people undertook acts of extraordinary courage.
-These ordinary heroes of Bosnia were defined by the choices that they made in seemingly impossible circumstances.
-It is fitting that the word "hero" comes from the Greek "to protect", as these individuals chose to protect others – their loved ones, their neighbours and their communities.
+We are grateful to be joined by such guests from Bosnia who repeatedly chose to protect others during the War.

 Dr Ilijaz Pilav, genocide survivor